 About Us

-VJR Consulting specialized in conducting high-quality research on youth, families, and media.
+VJR Consulting specializes in conducting high quality research on youth, families, and media, particularly as related to health and education.
 New York Times said the firm "has done pioneering research into patterns of technology use."
 Ms. Rideout’s research has been published in peer-reviewed journals such as the Journal of Public Policy and Marketing, Pediatrics, and Media and Communication.
 She is a former political aide whose career has run the gamut from working with Barack Obama on his historic speech to the 2004 Democratic Convention, to winning an Emmy Award with MTV for most effective public service campaign during her tenure at the Kaiser Family Foundation.

 Recent Projects